stowler/stowlerGeneralComputing/docs/setupBasicScriptingEnvironment.md

 These are the package names to substitute into the commands above (no square quotes when you actually type/paste this:)

-	curl wget tmux tee tree htop
+	curl wget tmux tree htop imagemagick

-And for OS X only you will also want to:
+And for OS X only you will also want these:

-	sudo port install getopt tmux-pasteboard
+	getopt tmux-pasteboard

+	# ...and then follow these instructions:
+	To enable tmux-MacOSX-pasteboard add following line to ~/.tmux.conf replacing 'bash' with your actual shell:
+	set-option -g default-command "/opt/local/bin/reattach-to-user-namespace bash"

 # R and Rstudio